Bedfordshire on Sunday

 Bedfordshire on Sunday (BoS) was a free local newspaper published in Bedfordshire, England.
 It was distributed as two editions, one covering the Borough of Bedford, the other edition serves Central Bedfordshire.
 The gross distribution was around 112,000.

 Distribution

-The newspaper was distributed using either through delivery through letterboxes on a Sunday morning, or more recently given out at local supermarkets, newsagents and other local points of interest.
+The newspaper was distributed either by delivery through letterboxes on a Sunday morning, or more recently given out at local supermarkets, newsagents and other local points of interest.